railsjazz/mega_scaffold/README.md

 With additional customization options it allows you to build quickly admin panels or simple controllers to output data.

+It works with existing models so all your validations, associations, etc will work as usual.

 ## Usage

 1) add gem to Gemfile `gem "mega_scaffold"`